-Before diving into any tactical strategies, you have to learn that there is a pandemic hustling around the globe, and which is clearly seen in behaviors.
-When everyone is trying to become someone who they think that everyone will like, be yourself.
+Before diving into any tactical strategies, you have to learn that there is a pandemic hustling around the globe, which is clearly seen in behaviours.
+When everyone is trying to become someone who they think everyone will like, be yourself.
 Because, people enjoy talking to others, not spam advertisements or built-up personas.

 If you really want to shine, prepare to fail a lot and then rebound with double energy.
 Before talking to someone, realize that the person you are trying to connect with has some purpose.
 People cannot help you if you don’t really know what you want.
 These are the worst type of networkers -- the people who only ask general questions without much substance.
 Come with a specific, concise question and you’ll find people are 10 times more likely to help you out.